yashu1wwww/Sharechat-auto-login-likes-comment/README.md

 # Sharechat-auto-login-likes-comment

-Sharechat auto-login, likes, and comment using Python with Selenium.
+Simple Sharechat auto-login, likes, and comment using Python with Selenium.

 Please replace the phone number in the 17th line and the required line in the 45th line.